MntRushmore/storybook/README.md

 - Premium users get advanced stats

 ### Take Turns

+**Classic Mode:**
 - Write one word (or sentence in Sentence mode)
 - See last 3 words for context
 - Wait for partner's turn
 - Story completes at word limit

+**Branch Mode:**
+- Write at your own pace - no turn-taking
+- Both partners write simultaneously
+- Each creates their own complete story
+- Compare versions when both finish
+- Option to merge branches into new story

 ### Add Voice (Premium)
 - Tap microphone icon to record word